-Bill Gates wants Western countries to eat “synthetic meat”; Meatable has raised $47 million to make it – TechCrunch
+Bill Gates wants Western countries to eat ‘synthetic meat’; Meatable has raised $47 million to make it – TechCrunch

 The company aims to have its first product approved by European regulators by 2023 and notching commercial sales by 2025.

-Meatable has a long road ahead of it, because, as Gates acknowledged in his interview with MIT Technology Review (ed. note: I’m available for a call, too, Bill), “the people like Memphis Meats who do it at a cellular level—I don’t know that that will ever be economical.”
+Meatable has a long road ahead of it, because, as Gates acknowledged in his interview with MIT Technology Review (ed. note: I’m available for a call, too, Bill), “the people like Memphis Meats who do it at a cellular level — I don’t know that that will ever be economical.”

-Beyond the economics, there’s also the open question of whether consumers will be willing to make the switch to lab grown meat.
+Beyond the economics, there’s also the open question of whether consumers will be willing to make the switch to lab-grown meat.
 Some companies, like the San Francisco-based Just Foods and Tel Aviv’s Supermeat are already selling chicken patties and nuggets made from cultured cells at select restaurants.

 These products don’t get at the full potential for cellular technology according to Daan Luining, Meatable’s chief technology officer.
 “We have seen the nugget and the chicken burger, but we’re working on whole muscle tissue,” Luining said.

-The sheer number of entrants in the category — and the capital they’ve raised — points to the opportunity for several winners if companies can walk the tightrope balancing cost at scale and quality replacements for free range food.
+The sheer number of entrants in the category — and the capital they’ve raised — points to the opportunity for several winners if companies can walk the tightrope balancing cost at scale and quality replacements for free-range food.

 “The mission of the company is to be a global leader in providing proteins for the planet.
-Pork and beef and regularly eaten cuts have on environmental and land management,” Luining said.
+Pork and beef and regularly eaten cuts have an impact on environmental and land management,” Luining said.
 “The technology that we are using allows us to go into different species.
 First we’re focused on the animals that have the biggest impact on climate change and planetary health.”

 For Meatable right now, price remains an issue.
 The company is currently producing meat at roughly $10,000 per pound, but, unlike its competitors, the company said it is producing whole meat.
 That’s including the fat and connective tissue that makes meat… well… meat.

 Now with 35 employees and new financing, the company is trying to shift from research and development into a food production company.
-Strategic investors like DSM, one of the largest food biotech companies in Europe should help.
-So should angel investors like Dr. Jeffrey Leiden, the executive chairman of Vertex Pharmaceuticals; and Dr. Rick Klausner, the former executive director of the Bill and Melinda Gates Foundation and a founder of Juno Therapeutics, GRAIL, and Mindstrong Health, after leaving Illumina where he served as chief medical officer.
+Strategic investors like DSM, one of the largest food biotech companies in Europe, should help.
+So should angel investors like Dr. Jeffrey Leiden, the executive chairman of Vertex Pharmaceuticals; and Dr. Rick Klausner, the former executive director of the Bill and Melinda Gates Foundation and a founder of Juno Therapeutics, GRAIL and Mindstrong Health, after leaving Illumina where he served as chief medical officer.

-Institutional investors in the company’s latest round include Google Ventures founder Bill Maris’ new fund, Section 32, and existing investors like: BlueYard Capital, Agronomics, Humboldt, and Taavet Hinrikus.
+Institutional investors in the company’s latest round include Google Ventures founder Bill Maris’ new fund, Section 32, and existing investors like: BlueYard Capital, Agronomics, Humboldt and Taavet Hinrikus.

 The company’s first commercial offering will likely be a lab-grown pork product, but with expanded facilities in Delft, the location of one of the top universities in The Netherlands, a beef product may not be far behind.